PRESCHOOL APPLICATION PROCESS

 Outdoor Experience Days (OED) are once per week outdoor days providing opportunities for children of early primary age (Kindergarten to Grade 2) to enhance their regular curriculum with outdoor experiences.
 These classes are especially are suitable for children being homeschooled.
 Class sizes are small (12-16) and the leader/adult to child ratio is 2:16.

 Children are registered by academic year (Sept to June) and a waiting list is not kept from year to year.
-A term is 10 classes.
-A parent/guardian of each registered child will be invited to attend as the adult volunteer, once in each term.
-Volunteering is encouraged but optional.
+A parent/guardian of each registered child will be invited to attend as the adult volunteer however, volunteering is optional.

 STEP 1: APPLY FOR OED

 To be eligible to apply, the child must be eligible for Kindergarten to Grade 2.
-Children must turn 5 during the term and cannot be older than 7 at the start of the term.
+Children must turn 5 prior to December 31st and cannot be older than 7 at the start of the term/year.
 Children must be physically capable of hiking in the forest on uneven and hilly terrain, capable of carrying a backpack with food, water, changes of gear and extra layers, and have the ability to remain safe in the forest (e.g. respond to commands to stop, stay with the group etc).
 There is no fee to apply.
 Completing the application does not ensure that your child will be offered registration (Step 2).